 La Rambla by Catalunya: Tapas on the terrace

-If you’re popping by after lunch, the Spanish Afternoon Tea (HK$240 from 3–6pm daily) is a worthwhile midday degustation, with picture-perfect plates stacked high with croquettes, bikinis, macarons, dessert pots and more.
-And in the evenings, particularly on weekends, you can expect live music performances to lend an upbeat vibe to this newest Central go-to.
+If you’re popping by after lunch, the Spanish Afternoon Tea (HK$480 for two from 3–5pm daily) is a worthwhile midday degustation, with picture-perfect plates stacked high with croquettes, bikinis, bocadillos, avocado lobster and more.
+In the evenings, particularly on weekends, you can expect live music performances to lend an upbeat vibe to this Central go-to.

 Garden Lounge at The Murray: Posh by the park

-Neighbouring the park, botanical and zoological gardens, the concepts within The Murray Hotel are undoubtedly the plushest and most elegant additions to this summer’s slew of alfresco options.
-Many of the property’s dining venues feature open-air terraces to explore.
+Neighbouring the park, botanical and zoological gardens, the concepts within The Murray Hotel are a plush and elegant option for alfresco summer dining.
+Many of the property’s F&B venues feature open-air terraces to explore.
 The Tai Pan — a sleek, contemporary European bistro — features breezy outdoor seating with views of Cotton Tree Terrace.
-Fine dining Cantonese restaurant Guo Fu Lou, meanwhile, offers 48 coveted seats beneath the courtyard’s heritage tree.
-Finally, the recently opened Popinjays promises to be the new rooftop on everyone’s list, soaring above Hong Kong with panoramic views of the skyline.
+Fine-dining Cantonese restaurant Guo Fu Lou, meanwhile, offers 48 coveted seats beneath the courtyard’s heritage tree.
+Finally, Popinjays is a popular rooftop restaurant and bar soaring above Hong Kong with panoramic views of the skyline.

-But for a posh afternoon underneath a canopy of green, you can’t beat The Garden Lounge, a quaint oasis that feels like you’re dining in the backyard of a (very wealthy) friend’s home.
-We ventured onto the greenery-decked patio to sample The Murray Afternoon Tea (HK$295, available from 2.30–6pm): Perfect for a lazy afternoon catch-up, the English tradition takes you back in time not just with its fresh cucumber finger sandwiches and delectable rosemary scones, but also due to its atmospheric colonial-inspired setting situated atop the old Peak Tram station and across from St. John’s Cathedral.
+But for a posh afternoon underneath a canopy of green, you can’t beat The Garden Lounge, a quaint oasis that feels like you’re dining in the backyard of a wealthy friend’s home.
+Settle down on the greenery-decked patio to sample The Murray Afternoon Tea (HK$295, available two seatings from 2:30–6:30pm): Perfect for a lazy afternoon catch-up, the English tradition takes you back in time not just with its fresh goat cheese tartlettes and sun-dried strawberry scones, but also with its atmospheric, colonial-inspired setting situated atop the old Peak Tram station and across from St. John’s Cathedral.